-Annual cash incentive awards are determined by multiplying the results for each performance objective (i.e., the percentage of that target award payable based on performance) by the target award opportunity for each NEO as described above, and then multiplied by the base salary as of December 31, 2013, the end of the performance period.
-At its February 2014 meeting, the Committee reviewed the performance of the Company and its executives with respect to the annual objectives to determine whether the NEOs had met or exceeded the 2013 performance goals.
-As described above, the target net income used for annual incentive objective purposes is corporate net income, net of specific items consistent with the Annual Incentive Plan.
-The primary items that were excluded from reported net income for 2013 under this approach were amortization of purchased intangible assets, unbudgeted acquisition- and restructuring-related items, fair market adjustments to certain derivative contracts, certain favorable net tax adjustments, and fair value adjustments on the Company's investment in DIO Corporation.
-The committee reviewed the performance of the Company relative to the strategic objectives and concluded that management had slightly exceeded the targets on these objectives in the aggregate.
+Annual cash incentive awards are determined by multiplying the results for each performance objective (i.e., the percentage of that target award payable based on performance) by the target award opportunity for each NEO as described above, and then multiplied by the base salary as of December 31, 2014, the end of the performance period.
+At its February 2015 meeting, the Committee reviewed the performance of the Company and its executives with respect to the annual objectives to determine whether the NEOs had met or exceeded the 2014 performance goals.
+As described above, the target adjusted net income used for annual incentive objective purposes is corporate net income, net of specific items consistent with the Annual Incentive Plan.
+The primary items that were excluded from reported net income for 2014 under this approach were amortization of purchased intangible assets, unbudgeted acquisition, divestitures and restructuring-related items, fair market adjustments to certain derivative contracts, and fair value adjustments on the Company's investment in DIO Corporation.
+The Committee reviewed the performance of the Company relative to the strategic objectives and concluded that management had exceeded the targets on these objectives in the aggregate and awarded 17.5 percent compared to a target of 15 percent.
 Based on this review, the NEOs were paid bonuses at the percent of target as set forth below:

-Bret W. Wise, Chairman of the Board and Chief Executive Officer - 82.6% Christopher T. Clark, President and Chief Financial Officer - 82.6% James G. Mosch, Executive Vice President and Chief Operating Officer - 82.6% Robert J. Size, Senior Vice President - 86.7% Albert J. Sterkenburg, Senior Vice President - 90.3%
+Bret W. Wise, Chairman of the Board and Chief Executive Officer - 97.7% Christopher T. Clark, President and Chief Financial Officer - 97.7% James G. Mosch, Executive Vice President and Chief Operating Officer - 97.7% Robert J. Size, Senior Vice President - 97.7% Albert J. Sterkenburg, Senior Vice President - 143.4%